 Active Newcastle for more information on dance sessions in Newcastle.

-Age UK Newcastle run several different dance classes across the City.
+Age UK Gateshead run several different dance classes across Newcastle.

 Chapel House and District Community Association (CHADCA) offer a range of dance classes including Irish and Line.